Brad Kik installing the Rooting Deep, Branching Out exhibition at the Jordan River Arts Council. Photo by Amanda Kik

 What's next for Crosshatch?

-Phase III is next.
+Hatchquarters is next.
 This is the part where Crosshatch gets a home base.
-Brad and Amanda Kik have purchased 52 acres of land in Bellaire, Michigan that they will donate to Crosshatch to use as the home of the Artist Residency, as well as the place to host workshops, classes, events.
-There will also be an ecological demonstration farm and a community event space.
+Brad and Amanda Kik have purchased 52 acres of land in Bellaire, Michigan that they will pass on to Crosshatch to use as the home of the artist residency and ecological farm.
 We can't wait.